canguden/cocktailjs/README.md

-# Cocktails 📦🍸
+# Boilerkit 📦🚀

-CocktailShaker is a command-line framework designed to scaffold projects using various templates for React, Vue, Next.js. (pilot)
+Boilerkit is a command-line tool designed to scaffold projects using various templates for React, Vue, Next.js. (pilot)

 ## Getting Started ⚡️

 To start using a template, simply run the following command in your terminal:

-npx cocktails
+npx boilerkit

 Follow the prompts to select the desired stack and template for your project.
 The tool will handle the setup and installation of the chosen template.